-Hunting with a handgun can be quite challenging, and choosing the right one is important for the best chances of success.
-Read on to learn all about the six best handguns for hunting.
+Hunting with a handgun can be quite challenging, and choosing the right one is important.

 There are lots of great handguns on the market today.
 However, most of these handguns are designed for self defense and target shooting, not for hunting.
 Fortunately, there are several manufacturers that specifically produce some high quality handguns for hunting.